DeeptiDaisy/Portfolio-website/readme.md

 - i have used different selectors & classes to target the elements and style them as per the designs .

+In responsive.css file i have written media query

 > Images Folder

 - It contains all the images & icons .